Brad Paisley: Instruments

-Paisley's first guitar, a gift from his grandfather, was a Silvertone Danelectro 1451, which came with an "amp-in-case".
+Paisley's first guitar at age 8, a gift from his grandfather, was a Silvertone Danelectro 1451, which came with an "amp-in-case".
 His next guitar, which he got at the age of 10 or 11, also from his grandfather, was a Sekova copy of a Gibson ES-335, with a Fender Deluxe Reverb.
 The instrument most often associated with him is a 1968 Pink Paisley Fender Telecaster.
 Brad's main guitars are Crook Custom Guitars.
 These guitars are designed by Bill Crook and feature the paisley wallpaper in a variety of colors.

 Like many Nashville-based musicians, he lost a number of instruments and other gear in the 2010 flood in Nashville, including a 1970s Gibson Les Paul and the prototype for a Z Wreck, one of the signature Paisley Dr. Z amplifiers.
 The insurance money, however, allowed him to buy (from George Gruhn's store) an exclusive 1937 herringbone Martin D-28.

 In 2010, Paisley and Wampler Pedals released the Brad Paisley signature Paisley Drive, a guitar overdrive pedal designed to his specifications based on the Ibanez Tube Screamer.
 The collaboration later continued in 2017, when the signature Paisley Deluxe overdrive was released, which combined an additional circuit based on the Nobels ODR-1 with the Paisley Drive.
 Paisley has also used Audiotech Guitar Products ABY Selector's for controlling his wireless receiver units.

 In 2015, the Santa Cruz Guitar Company introduced the Brad Paisley Signature Model, B/PW, acoustic dreadnought guitar.
 Paisley is often seen playing this model of guitar, such as in the 2017 Netflix original Brad Paisley's Comedy Rodeo.

 In 2016, Paisley and Dr. Z Amplification collaborated and released the DB4 model, so named because it is "Doc & Brad's fourth amp design".
 The pentode preamp tube is a 5879 with EL84 output tubes.